 The Con is one of the oldest and most prestigious music schools in Australia.
 It is a community-based Conservatorium Open Academy, plus the Conservatorium High School and has ties to the University of Sydney.

-As you may have guessed, the Gothic styled building was not always a music school.
+As you may have guessed, the Gothic style building was not always a music school.
 In fact, it was originally designed by Francis Greenway (yes, the same convict-turned-architect that designed the Hyde Park Barracks) to be the stables for the Government House of New South Wales, also partly designed by Greenway.

 Cahill Expressway Viewing Platform

-At the crosswalk in front of The Con, cross over to the left side, city side, of the street and continue down Macquarie Street.
+At the crosswalk in front of The Con, cross over to the left side, city side of the street, and continue down Macquarie Street.

 Walk along until you are under a bridge.
 The Cahill Expressway will be directly above you.

 On the north side of the bridge, or Sydney Harbour side, is a steep stairway .

 There is a small sign saying “Cahill Walkway to Harbour Bridge”, but it is easy to miss.